 But as situations become multi-dimensional, trust without visibility becomes a real constraint.

-Modern platforms: Visibility without advisers
+Modern platforms: visibility without advice

 Modern platforms provide speed and visibility but limited governance as complexity increases.
 They offer low fees, clean interfaces, and instant access.